 In 2004 Alta-1 was established as a not-for-profit organisation.
-The organisation began by delivering an Alternative Education Programme that offered education, support and training to young people who were at risk of not making a successful transition through high school.
+The organisation began by delivering an Alternative Education Program that offered education, support and training to young people who were at risk of not making a successful transition through high school.
 Additional to the education and training was the creation a therapeutic model and course aimed at addressing the needs of young people with high-risk behaviours whilst providing education.

 Alta-1 not only provides the practical components to this level of care, but has also implemented a Personal Recovery and Community Building course that is designed to re-engage the young people back into learning, self-reflection and community involvement.
 This course has also been approved by the Curriculum Council of WA allowing participants to gain credits toward the Western Australian Certificate of Education.